 Vision Aid for Color Blind

-CRAE TECH and Center of Research in Applied Electronics (University Malaya) worked on development of a vision aid ring to be used by color blind individuals; the ring informs the user about the color presented in front of the sensor.
+CRAE TECH and Center of Research in Applied Electronics (University of Malaya) worked on development of a vision aid ring to be used by color blind individuals; the ring informs the user about the color presented in front of the sensor.
 The ring establishes a wireless communication with a secondary device to inform the user about the color through voice.
 The miniaturization of the ring was the most challenging aspect of this project followed by power consumption.
 The sensor runs a fuzzy logic algorithm for color detection on a processor with very small foot print inside the ring.

 Vision Aid For Color Blind in Action